 5. The tips of the spikes are pliant.

 6. The fruit when tapped has a dull and hollow sound.

 7. The fruit emits a strong aroma.

 The most serious pest and disease of durian are fruit borer and Phytophthora, respectively.
 These are treated separately in Part III of this article.
+The page also provides the list of references used.
 (Click here to read)

 (Ben G. Bareja 2010, edited Aug.
 2012)